street-jesus/BBC-Text-Classification/README.md

 # BBC-Text-Classification

-Im not exactly done but, its good enough.
+Im not exactly done but, its good enough for your consumption. :)